snippetfinder/The-Quick-Snippet-Reference/README.md

 # The Quick Snippet Reference
 Let's build the quickest snippet reference for every programming language, free to use and modify.

+## FAQ

+### How is this different from Rosetta Code?
+[Rosetta Code](https://rosettacode.org/wiki/Rosetta_Code) is an excellent learning tool that sparks our curiosity by presenting versions of the same programs in a variety of languages, visit it now if you haven't.
+The Quick Snippet Reference shares this intention of letting developers compare the differences between languages, but it allows referencing them by their common denominators: the minimal operations we require when coding.
+For example, how can we cut a range of items from an array in [Rust](https://github.com/snippetfinder/The-Quick-Snippet-Reference/tree/main/snippets/blob/main/snippets/rs/array/cut/cut.rs), [Python](https://github.com/snippetfinder/The-Quick-Snippet-Reference/tree/main/snippets/blob/main/snippets/py/array/cut/cut.py) and [JavaScript](https://github.com/snippetfinder/The-Quick-Snippet-Reference/tree/main/snippets/blob/main/snippets/js/array/cut/cut.js)?
+The tree of operations can be explored in the following sections.

 ## Snippets

 ### PHP